mvolkmann/blog/src/rust.md

-   In functions that call multiple other functions that return `Result` instances with different types of errors and wish to return them to callers, consider adding `?` after those calls and making the return type `Result<SomeOkType, Box<dyn std::error::Error>>`.
+   In functions that call multiple other functions that return `Result` instances with different types of errors and wish to return them to callers, consider making the return type `Result<SomeOkType, Box<dyn std::error::Error>>`.
+   `Box` is needed to accommodate error values of different sizes because the size of the error value must be known at compile time.
+   A `Box` is a smart pointer with a fixed size that points to another value.
-   The `dyn` keyword performs dynamic dispatch to allow a value of any type that implements a given trait.
+   The `dyn` keyword performs dynamic dispatch to allow a value of any type that implements a given trait, `Error` in this case.
-   Note that this can be done in the `main` function.
+   Even the `main` function can be given this return type.

    In the case below the errors that can be returned (`std::io::Error` and `std::num::ParseIntError`) all implement the `std::error::Error` trait.
-   Because they don't all have the same size, they must wrapped in a `Box` which does have a fixed size.
-   For example, from the Rustlings exercise `errorsn.rs`:
+   This example comes from the Rustlings exercise `errorsn.rs`.

    ```rust
    fn read_and_validate(